amanyrath/AI-Video-Generation-Pipeline/docs/prd.md

 - ✅ Luma Ray for videos (supports image-to-video)
 - ✅ Local storage during generation, S3 for finals
 - ✅ FFmpeg server-side (not client-side)
+- ✅ Image upload support with local storage (S3 ready for future)
+- ✅ Reference images used in storyboard generation via GPT-4o vision

 ### Open Questions
 - [ ] How to handle user leaving page during generation?
 - [ ] Should we cache API responses for faster re-testing?
-- [ ] Do we need authentication/user accounts?
+- [x] Do we need authentication/user accounts? **Yes - implemented with NextAuth.js, company hierarchy, and role-based access**
 - [ ] What's the S3 bucket retention policy?

 ---